shrey-x/ai-llm-red-team-handbook/docs/Chapter_10_Tokenization_Context_and_Generation.md

 Understanding the "physics" of tokens and context allows you to engineer attacks that bypass higher-level safety alignment.

-## X.Y Ethical and Legal Considerations
+## 10.6 Ethical and Legal Considerations

 > [!IMPORTANT]
 > All testing activities must be conducted with proper authorization and within legal boundaries.
 Unauthorized testing can result in criminal prosecution.